ON THIS PAGE

 There is a loss of trust in what is being put into margarine.
 For about 100 years, margarine products have contained large amounts of iTFAs.
 The current type of ingredients allowed in margarine production doesn’t restore that trust.

 One of the most controversial ingredients is the use of genetically engineered components, such as soybean or corn oil.
 The concoction of all these ingredients has made many people shift to natural butter.

 - Anti-saturated fat campaigns are losing popularity.
 The abundance of evidence, over the last few decades, that dietary saturated fat is actually harmless, increased the consumption of animal fats, including butter.

-- Low-fat, high carb diets are still popular and supported by mainstream nutrition and promoted by health organizations and many governments.
+- Low-fat, high carbohydrate diets are still popular and supported by mainstream nutrition and promoted by health organizations and many governments.
 The fat consumption has been dropping gradually since the 1980s, when dietary fat was declared as “bad”.